lionelmace/ibmcloud-labs/labs/Lab Watson - Create natural Dialog with Watson Conversation/README.md

 1. Download the .zip file of the repository from [this archive](./solutions/conversation-simple-master.zip).

-1. Extract the files in a directory.
-It creates a *conversation-simple-master* folder.
+1. Extract the files into a directory.
+It creates a **conversation-simple-master** folder.

 1. Open the command line and change to this directory:
     ```